rafael-ventura/cumes-brasil/README.md

 Cumes Brasil was never just a CRUD app with a climbing theme on top.
 It was the excuse I needed to actually learn how software runs in the real world — not just "it works on my machine," but AWS, production deploys, nginx, domains, CI/CD pipelines, load balancers, CloudFront, and reading logs at odd hours trying to figure out why something broke.
 Every one of those lessons came with a scar, and I'd take every one of them again.

 More than that, it was an excuse to build something with my friends.
-Since this project started, one of us made senior, one is finishing his thesis, and one became a father.
+Since this project started, two of us made senior, one is finishing his thesis, and one became a father.
 Life moves fast, and it's rare to get a shared project that follows you through years like that.

 So, thank you: